KelsieJM/recon-file-validation-pipeline/README.md

 ## Business Decisions

 - Closed accounts are removed automatically and a clean file produced, but loading remains a manual operator step.
-This is a deliberate soft automation — preparation is automated, but a human gate remains before the file enters the system.
+This is a deliberate soft automation: preparation is automated, but a human remains before the file enters the system.

 - Three distinct operational scenarios are handled separately because each requires different operator action.
 A single PASS/FAIL would obscure information the operator needs to respond correctly.

-- In the all-rows-removed scenario, no amended file is produced.
-An empty file loading to the system would cause its own downstream failures.
+- In the all-rows-removed scenario, no amended file is produced, as none is needed.

 - In production, the closed accounts reference data would be queried directly from the accounts database using SQL.
 A static CSV is used here to simulate